ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

-  Turns a variable into a keyword Returns Nothing if this is not possible.
+  Turns a variable into a keyword.
+Returns Nothing if this is not possible.
 ```
 ### Function: `buildin->list`
 ```